 Program Overview and Training Content

 The Institute for the Study of Societal Issues serves as the research and teaching base for the Graduate Fellows Program.
-Fellows attend a weekly two-hour seminar in which they receive practical training in theory, methods, and policy work.
+Fellows attend a weekly two-hour in-person seminar in which they receive practical training in theory, methods, and policy work.
 The core emphasis is on field research and the production of scholarly work geared towards a broad understanding of the patterns of social change in the structures, social practices, and culture of U.S. cities.
 The training draws on insights from a wide array of fields, including sociology, urban anthropology, political science, urban and regional planning, geography, education, history, public policy, law, social welfare, and public health.
 Some Fellows also participate in ongoing research conducted by the Institute and its affiliated faculty.

 Graduate Fellows can participate in the GFP for up to two years.
 During the first year, the focus of the training program is on the development of a working paper based on dissertation research.
 Fellows will receive training in selecting and framing a research problem, situating the research within the relevant scholarly literature, choosing the appropriate research approach and methods, conducting preliminary research, and drafting a research working paper.
 Papers are drafted by the beginning of March and completed by the end of the academic year, after which they are added to the California Digital Library, the University of California's "eScholarship Repository."
-In addition to regular attendance at weekly seminars, Fellows are expected to provide and receive critical feedback on other Fellows' works in progress; and be active and contributing members of an interdisciplinary community of young scholars.
+In addition to regular attendance at weekly seminars, Fellows are expected to provide and receive critical feedback on other Fellows' works in progress; and be active and contributing members of an interdisciplinary community of emerging scholars.
 In the spring semester, first-year Fellows make a public presentation of their working papers at an ISSI-organized colloquium, panel or conference.
 The presentation provides an opportunity, in conjunction with development of the working paper, to receive feedback and build skill at crafting a rhetorically and academically effective documentation of one's research.

 Eligibility, Stipends and Application Information

-Only registered UC Berkeley doctoral students who have completed at least three years of graduate study by May 2022 are eligible for this program.
+Only registered UC Berkeley doctoral students who have completed at least three years of graduate study by May 2023 are eligible for this program.
 While it is not a firm requirement, most of the Fellows have passed their qualifying exams prior to entering the program.
-Click here for advice on preparing for Qualifying Exams from Graduate Fellows Program Co-Director David Minkus.
+Click here for advice on preparing for Qualifying Exams from former Graduate Fellows Program Co-Director David Minkus.

 The GFP is committed to diversity in graduate education and the academy more broadly.
 Students from groups historically underrepresented in higher education (such as African American, Native American and Latinx/Chicana/o) are especially encouraged to apply.
 We are looking for applicants